stanfordpython/python-labs/lab4-functionalprogramming.md

 ### Filter

-Recall from class that `filter(pref, iterable)` keeps only those elements from an iterable that satisfy a predicate function.
+Recall from class that `filter(pred, iterable)` keeps only those elements from an iterable that satisfy a predicate function.

 Write statements using `filter` that convert the following sequences from the left column to the right column: